intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 ### Case Types

-Case Types define the Tasks, the necessary document types to support the Task, the task steps, and the Roles that must complete those steps to solve a business problem.
+Case Types define the tasks, the necessary document types to support the task, the task steps, and the roles that must complete those steps to solve a business problem.
-The Case Type also includes Properties that are displayed to case workers in Views.
+The Case Type also includes properties that are displayed to case workers in Views.
 Related Case Types make up a Solution.

 ![Case Types](unity-case-management-configuration-extjs/images/image13.png)